gregoraubrey/100DaysofCode/README.md

 - This **5 kyuu** kata was fine, with the only issues being that I forgot to add `.trim()` to the first `if` statement, and I forgot to add `x.slice(1)` to the `map` function at first.

 Today was an enjoyable day and it felt good to solve a **5 kyuu** kata with relative ease.

+## Day 173
+*20230908*

+Today I listened to a couple of interesting podcast episodes.

+- I listened to the latest JS Party podcast episodde, titled [A view to a transitions API](https://changelog.com/jsparty/291).
+	- The hosts talked about their concerns when it comes to using frameworks built by VC-backed companies in the web development process.
+- In the afternoon I listened to the latest Go Time podcast episode, titled [Prototyping with Go](https://changelog.com/gotime/290).
+	- The hosts tried to make a distinction between prototyping and exploration, with the latter focused on learning about the language without the expectation of producing any useful code.
+	- They debated the usefulness of Go in prototyping when compared to other languages, such as PHP and Python, which are popular due to their simplicity.

+I really enjoyed these two podcast episodes today and took a lot away from them.